 Item Description ted.
-If you omit this item, the user cored in the DN specified in LDAP LDAP administrator DN Specify the identification name of the LDAP server administrator by using a distinguished name.
-Specify only the relative DN from LDAP server root DN , as in the following example: cn=Administrator LDAP administrator password Specify the LDAP administrator password.
+If you omit this item, the user ored in the DN specified in LDAP LDAP administrator DN administrator by using ion name of the LDAP server g a distinguished name.
+Specify only the P server root DN , as in the following LDAP administrator password Specify the LDAP administrator password.
 Allocate automatically Select this to allocate user IDs and group IDs automatically.
 Range of UIDs# Specify a range of user IDs within the range from 70000 to 2147483147.
 Specify the minimum value in the left text box and the maximum value in the right text box.
 Range of GIDs# Specify a range of group IDs within the range from 70000 to 2147483147.
 Specify the minimum value in the left text box and the maximum value in the right text box.
-Allocate manually Select this to allocate user IDs and group IDs manually.
-Use IDs from 200 to 2147483147 for user IDs and group IDs that you register on the LDAP server.
+Allocate manually user IDs and group IDs manually.
+2147483147 for user IDs and group IDs ne LDAP server.